-This trip is a little different than my other trips as firstly we have two groups travelling together – bikers and non-bikers (in a cab) and secondly, I brought along my husband on this trip with my old buddies from my last work place.
+This trip is a little different than my other trips as firstly we have two groups traveling together – bikers and non-bikers (in a cab) and secondly, I brought along my husband on this trip with my old buddies from ex-workplace.
 The plan was to start on Saturday and come back by Sunday.

 Without getting much sleep at night, we started our journey in the wee hours of Saturday in the hopes to reach Masinagudi before the roads get blocked due to an impending Governor visit.

 But as fate will have its way, stopping for tea and breakfast (we desperately needed a tea break because of waking up super early) delayed us and by the time we reached the check post, roads were already blocked by Police for maybe safety concerns for Governor.
 So, we had to either take a long detour to get our permits for entering Tamil Nadu with a Karnataka vehicle or wait till 1 pm for clearing of the roadblock.
 We already started to take the detour when we got to know about the latter option.